tailcallhq/tailcall/README.md

 ### Contributing

 Your contributions are invaluable!
-Kindly fork the repository and propose a pull request.
+Kindly go through our [contribution guidelines] if you are a first time contributor.

+[contribution guidelines]: ./CONTRIBUTING.md

 ### Support Us